Open Law Student and Recent Graduate Programs and Opportunities

 The SAIL Scholarship is made possible due to the generosity of Sharon and Ivan Fong.

 Award Amount: $7,500 split equally over 2 years.
 First disbursement will be in August of the second year of law school.
-Subject to the Scholar’s continued (i) strong academic performance and good character; and (ii) dedication to the concepts set forth in scholarship, the second disbursement will be in August of the the third year of law school.
+Subject to the Scholar’s continued (i) strong academic performance and good character; and (ii) dedication to the concepts set forth in scholarship, the second disbursement will be in August of the third year of law school.

-Deadline: June 30, 2025 - 5:00 pm ET
+Deadline: June 30, 2026 - 5:00 pm ET

 Before applying, please review the Frequently Asked Questions to understand SAIL Scholarship requirements and expectations.